llxxbb/Nature-Manager-UI/doc/plan.md

 # dev plan

 **0.7.0**

+- tooltip for `Meta`
 ## doing

+- tooltip for `Instance`

-add node
+add new meta
+edit meta
+enable or disable meta

-show undefined `Meta` in relation-mode (circle with red bgColor)
+disabled Meta(delete line style) show undefined `Meta` in relation-mode (circle with gray bgColor)

 ## other version